Zipser Germans: Medieval history

-Modern Age history
+Modern period history

-During the Modern Age, as it was the case of other ethnic German groups from non-native German Central and Eastern European countries, the population of Zipser Germans gradually declined on the territory of contemporary Slovakia.
+During the modern period, as it was the case of other ethnic German groups from non-native German Central and Eastern European countries, the population of Zipser Germans gradually declined on the territory of contemporary Slovakia.
 Zipser German populations were still significant in several parts of central Slovakia though, but not as significant as they once were during the Middle Ages (both in absolute numbers and in social status).
-They also underwent forced Magyarization.
+They also underwent forced Magyarization during the 19th century.

 Beginning in at least the 18th century, many Zipser Germans from the territory of present-day Slovakia emigrated southward to Habsburg-ruled and, later on, Austrian-ruled Bukovina (Bucovina) and also to Maramureș, where they established or intermixed in already established Romanian rural settlements but also settled in the towns.
 Many of them were miners, both in Bukovina and in Maramureș.

 20th century and contemporary history

 During and after World War II, most Zipsers evacuated or were expelled to West Germany.
-A community of speakers remains in the Zips town of Chmeľnica (Hopgarten; their distinctive dialect is called 'Outzäpsersch', Altzipserisch, literally Old Zipserish), and others remain in Romania where they and other German-speaking minority groups are currently represented by the Democratic Forum of Germans in Romania (FDGR/DFDR) at political, cultural, and administrative levels.
+A community of speakers remains in the Zips village of Chmeľnica (Hopgarten; their distinctive dialect is called 'Outzäpsersch', Altzipserisch, literally Old Zipserish), in the Prešov Region of northern Slovakia.
+Others remain in Romania where they and other German-speaking minority groups are currently represented by the Democratic Forum of Germans in Romania (FDGR/DFDR) at political, cultural, and administrative levels.